ARMmbed/mbed-os-5-docs/docs/refs/api/connectivity/conn_intro.md

 ##### Cellular device porting guide

-This section provides guidelines and details for porting a cellular device driver to Mbed OS.
-It first provides a view of the pieces that compose your new cellular interface and then gives step-by-step instructions on how to port.
+This section guidelines and details porting a cellular device driver to Mbed OS.
+It first describes the building blocks of your new cellular interface and then gives step-by-step instructions on how to port.

 ###### Quick peek

-You can implement a cellular network interface in different ways based on your requirements and physical setup.
+You can implement a cellular network interface in different ways depending on your requirements and physical setup.
 For example:

 **Case 1: An implementation using Mbed OS provided network stacks (PPP mode)**
    * Pros